Yandex Cloud

 1. Wait for the transfer status to change to Completed.

-2. Make sure the data has been moved from the Managed Service for MySQL® source cluster to the Object Storage bucket:
+2. Make sure the data has been transferred from the Managed Service for MySQL® source cluster to the Object Storage bucket:

 1. In the management console, select the folder containing your bucket.